Loading...

 Online courses: Allowed

-1,500 hours of appraisal experience obtained over a minimum of 12 months.
+1,500 hours of appraisal experience over a minimum of 24 months.
+NY exceeds the AQB minimum of 12 months.

 Exam: Uniform Licensing & Certification Exam — Certified Residential